Top 15 Hip-Hop Albums of 2006

 (PM) Everyone's favorite commie rappers are back!
 I love The Coup.
 Boots Riley is a funny name.
 When Matt says, he heard more about them, he was probably talking about from me.
 Plus how many female producers are there out there?
 Pam the Funkstress is a good name too and she brings the funk.
 Political rap without being dry, self important, or just pissed off all the time.
 Bush and Saddam sex jokes.
 Rapping with a fake british accent but not making a track that sucks like that NaS one.
 Being smart and funny at the same time, but still representing.
 Coming correct.
 When most rappers would just say suck it, biatch, Boots says,

-"If I can't change the world, I ain't leavin'
+"If I can't change the world, I ain't leavin'and also:

 Baby,that's the same reason you should call me this evening"